 Neurology faces a combination of pressures.
-With global instability, neurologists must cope with unpredictable operational costs while ensuring the stability of their practices.
-While new technological tools hold promise, the doctor-patient relationship must remain at the forefront while prioritizing neurologists' well-being.
-International medical graduates (IMGs) make up over 30% of the active neurology workforce, and must overcome barriers and ongoing uncertainty to practice in the U.S.
+With ongoing inflation, neurologists must cope with rising operational costs while ensuring the stability of their practices.
+The lessons learned from the COVID-19 pandemic underscore the importance of prioritizing neurologists' well-being, as they have faced unprecedented challenges during and since the crisis.
+While educating and training neurologists in Wisconsin is fundamental, international medical graduates (IMGs) make up over 30% of the active neurology workforce, and represent an important source of qualified physicians.